tytydraco/yessleep/out/I_dont_sell_death_tapes_anymore.md

 He got nothing but net.

 "So you're going to write every one of those names on that list down, every name gives you another hour of life...unless you actually *want* your head to be used for a game of h-o-r-s-e.
-When you finish this list I'll have another ready for you, do anything to those harm those tapes and I'll gut you like a fish quick let than you can light a match, cheers!!"
+When you finish this list I'll have another ready for you, do anything to those harm those tapes and I'll gut you like a fish quicker than you can light a match, cheers!!"

 The tape stopped.